xcibe95x/TFT-Overlay/README.md

 ## Version Changelogs

 - **3.0 PLACE HOLDER**
+	 - Champs Tab with more feature
+	 - Add Support to implement the json data on github
+	 - Code Optimization
-	 -
+	 - Changeable Opacity

 - **2.9 PLACE HOLDER**
-	 -
+	 - New Class Tab
+	 - Show what Data is always updated and what is offline

 - **2.8 PLACE HOLDER**
 	 - Deathblade has been fixed and now show informations properly
 	 - Reverted change from the last hotfix, Last Whisper ( Giant Slayer) is now always up to date TO DO
 	 - New Origins List
-	 - Show what Data is always updated and what is offline
      - Profile Tab Layout Fix

 - **2.7.2**